wingedcatgirl/MintysSillyMod/README.md

 - I'm most active on [tumblr](https://www.tumblr.com/wingedcatgirl), though I don't trust the CEO of that site not to burn it all down without notice.

 ----
-[^1]: yes, there are other mods that add the Spectrum hand, but what's the point of having a framework if every mod has to account for every other mod. you know. if you're running those mods, add spectrum framework. let _it_ account for every other mod.
+[^1]: Only if Spectrum Framework is active.
+Yes, there are other mods that add the Spectrum hand, but what's the point of having a framework if every mod has to account for every other mod. you know.
+If you're running those mods, add Spectrum Framework.
+Let _it_ account for every other mod.